-If you need a translator for any parent involvement at your child's school, please contact their campus.
+If you need a translator for any parent involvement at your child's school, please contact the campus at 903.881.4150.
 Si Usted necesita a un traductor para una conferencia en la escuela de su hijo(-a), por favor, contacte/llame a la escuela.
-The Lindale Junior High School translator is Annie Laurie Streich.